 Hypothermia is one of the serious health problems that can be caused by exposure during cold weather.
-Residents without heat, who are in need of relief from the cold temperatures, to utilize one of the local warming centers.
+We recommend residents without heat, or those in need of relief from the cold temperatures, utilize one of the local warming centers.

 If a person’s body temperature drops below 95 degrees, immediately seek medical attention.

 In mild cases the symptoms include:

 Pale and cold skin

 Other more serious signs include:

 Poor control over body movements

 Stiffness in the arms or legs

 In the case of serious symptoms, contact the victim's doctor, or call 911.